All Americans are "created

 Assimilation and the melting pot:

 o To assimilate means to become similar.
-The term loosely describes a process by which immigrants "become American."
+The term loosely describes a process by which immigrants "become American" or "Americanize."

 o Ethnic or cultural differences diminish or disappear through intermarriage, use of a common language, and shared institutions, opportunity, or ideology.